-Other activities that you can enjoy include sailing, waterskiing, rowing, and fishing.
-A nice stroll around the lake will allow you to drink in the reflection of the city on its surface, which perfectly mirrors Mother Nature’s beauty, especially during the colorful weeks of Autumn.
+Other activities to be enjoyed include sailing, waterskiing, rowing, and fishing.
+A nice stroll around the lake will allow visitors to take in the reflection of the city on the lake’s surface, which perfectly mirrors Mother Nature’s beauty, especially during the colorful weeks of autumn.

-The lake is associated with a famous legend, in which Kyra Frosini, a young local girl, had an affair with Mushtar Pasha, the son of the local Ottoman ruler Ali Pasha.
-When this was found out, the story says that she was executed and thrown into the lake.
+The lake is associated with a famous legend in which Kyra Frosini, a young local girl, had an affair with Mushtar Pasha, the son of the local Ottoman ruler Ali Pasha.
+When this was discovered, the story holds that she was executed and thrown into the lake.

-The lake is home to many rare species of flora and fauna, and many water activities are possible there for visitors, including canoeing and kayaking, rowing, and water skiing.
-The lake also has a small islet, where one can find seven monasteries as well as tavernas, souvenir shops, and a museum.
+The lake is home to many rare species of flora and fauna, and many water activities are available, including canoeing and kayaking, rowing, and water skiing.
+The lake also has a small islet, where one can find seven monasteries, as well as tavernas, souvenir shops, and a museum.

 Doiran Lake (Dojran Lake) is found between North Macedonia and Greece.
-According to local legend, once upon a time a local girl named Dojrana was drawing up water from special springs which needed to be sealed back up after their use.
+According to local legend, a local girl named Dojrana was drawing up water from special springs which needed to be sealed back up after their use.

-One day as Dojrana was filling her water jugs, she learned that the young man she loved had come back from the army, and she forgot to seal the springs.
+One day, as Dojrana was filling her water jugs, she learned that the young man she loved had returned from the army, and she forgot to seal the springs.
 Doiran Lake was the result of her careless euphoria on that day.

-The large amount of algae on the lake’s surface and the large quantity of weeds which grow in the lake are used for treating skin and respiratory diseases, as well as rheumatism, and many tourists visit the lake for the health benefits of these natural remedies.
+The large amount of algae on the lake’s surface and the large quantity of weeds which grow in the lake are used for treating skin and respiratory diseases, such as rheumatism, and many tourists visit the lake for the health benefits of these natural remedies.

-Both the lake and the surrounding areas are ideal for outdoor activities, but you must remember to respect the local ecosystems and the pristine environment.
-One favorite outdoor activity that one can enjoy is swimming, as the waters of Trichonida are crystal clear.
-Other activities you can enjoy there are watercycling, boat rides, and paragliding.
+Both the lake and the surrounding areas are ideal for outdoor activities, but respect for the local ecosystems and the pristine environment are vital.
+A favorite outdoor activity one can enjoy is swimming, as the waters of Trichonida are crystal-clear.
+Other activities you can enjoy at the lake are water cycling, boat rides, and paragliding.